Q. Is plagiarism only possible in the classroom?

 Answer

 In short, plagiarism is theft.
 Even when it is unintentional, plagiarism is a misrepresentation of the ownership of ideas.
-By not citing a source, one is claiming the idea as their own and therefore gaining that reputational credit, even if they do not financially benefit.
+By not using in-text citations or accurate source lists, one is claiming the idea as their own and therefore gaining that reputational credit, even if they do not financially benefit.

 Plagiarism is not just an academic issue.
 You can find instances or accusations of plagiarism in several real-world examples: